- Coke and Kraft Singles Are Health Foods? Some Nutritionists Endorse Them

 By now, we all know that not all foods are created equal.
-Even in the upper echelons of quality and nutrition, all healthy and natural foods aren’t good for us in equal measure.
+Even in the upper echelons of quality and nutrition, healthy and natural foods are not good for us in equal measure.

 These foods, some nutrition experts suggest, may positively affect our overall health, help prevent cancer, keep our cholesterol in check, and even improve our mood.

 From a financial perspective, making superfoods part of our regular diet can give us more bang for our food budget buck, and just may help keep us healthier longer.
 If you’re considering how to stretch your grocery budget in the direction of better nutrition, consider adding these 14 superfoods to your shopping list: